rayproengineering/rayproengineering.github.io/_pages/about.md

 ---
 I am Roman Yoder, a determined engineer with a passion for controls, programming, and robotics.
 I have spent the last 7 years honing my skill set at two universities.
 I have a love for problem solving, and real world implementation to bring new technology to consumers.

+As of April 2024: I have been working on robotic surgery development for medtronic!
+Still feel free to check out a video from my thesis below.
 ---

 <div class="row mt-3">